andy194673/joust/README.md

 dialogues (MultiWOZ).
 We further demonstrate the efficacy of our model in two transfer learning setups.
 Please refer to our paper for mode details.

 NB: The codebase is not completely clean and still in the process of refactoring.
-This would not affect the produced results.

 ## Requirements
 python3.6 and the packages in `requirements.txt`.
 Install them via virtual environment: